A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Pros

 Unlimited scenario creation through model cloning means you can test every hypothesis.
-Live online support with white-glove onboarding gets you up and running quickly.
+Live support with white-glove onboarding gets you up and running quickly.

 Cons

-Limited integrations compared to competitors, though it allows common data imports from accounting systems.
+Limited integrations compared to competitors, though it allows common imports from accounting systems.
 Limited advanced enterprise features for complex organizations.

 Pricing